spiridonov/spiridonov_pro/source/about/index.markdown

 description: About me and my contacts.
 Stas Spiridonov, Stanislav Spiridonov
 ---

-{% img profile-image /images/about.jpg %}
+{% img profile-image /images/about.jpg It's me:) %}

 My name is Stanislav Spiridonov, I\`m a software engineer and enthusiast.
 I\`m currently working at [Cloud Castle](http://cloudcastlegroup.com/) as a Ruby developer.
 I was born in Siberia and now I live in Samara, Russia.